byunsy/edgecopy/test-dataset/README.md

 bash test_pipeline.sh
 ```

-or by following step-by-step, as shown below:
+or by following step-by-step instructions, as shown below:

 ## Pipeline description